 TruffleGod December 8, 2011 COMMENT: In reference to the lumpy truffles, one possibility is that a little water (perhaps from condensation or a wet utensil) got into the chocolate while you were stirring.
 Any water getting into chocolate will cause it to seize up.

 Guest Foodie December 14, 2010 COMMENT: Can these truffles be frozen after they're made?

 I don't know what the other reviewer did to get a lumpy result.
 I followed the directions exactly, and my mixture was smooth as silk.
 But the Bailey's Irish Cream was barely detectable.
 I was afraid to add more and botch up the recipe, so I added just a bit of pure orange extract and rolled these in finely chopped pecans.
 Excellent and perfectly smooth.
 I'd make these again and serve with Baileys as an accompaniment in a beautiful little after dinner glass.

-starrthepixie Member since: August 21, 2005 COMMENT: I"ve made truffles before but the mixture it turning out lumpy with a layer of liquod ontop i've never had this happen before any suggestions as to what could cause this when i followed the recipe exactly the way its written.
+starrthepixie December 23, 2005 COMMENT: I"ve made truffles before but the mixture it turning out lumpy with a layer of liquod ontop i've never had this happen before any suggestions as to what could cause this when i followed the recipe exactly the way its written.